vinceh31/docker-apt-mirror/README.md

 # docker-apt-mirror
-apt-mirror Docker Image + Nginx web server
+Docker image based on debian with apt-mirror and Nginx web server

 ## Quick Start